Sherbet, a female orange tabby cat, stretches out on Martha’s sofa.

 “He told me that new cat owners can love their animals too much, and stuff them with goodies.
 I promised that I’d do no such thing, but in the beginning I did.
 I loved Sherbet from the first moment I saw her.
 It was so tempting to give her treats.”

 But when Sherbet put on weight, Martha disciplined herself and followed the prescribed feeding routine.
 It was hard at first.
 She was a lonely widow, and when Sherbet arrived in her life Martha wanted to shower her with affection.
-Luckily Martha realized that the best way to do so was to feed her properly.
+Luckily Martha realized that the best way to keep Sherbet from becoming obese was to feed her properly.

 SOURCES ON THE SHELVES